arora767287/email_semantic_cluster/README.md

 The next significant step in our preprocessing was the removal of common English stop words.
 Eliminating these words allowed us to focus on the more meaningful content of the emails.
 Once the dataset was cleaned, normalized, tokenized, and freed of stop words, we vectorized it.
 This technique transformed the text into a numerical format, emphasizing the importance of specific terms within the corpus.

 This thorough preprocessing of the Enron emails dataset was a critical foundation for our project.
 It enabled us to effectively apply our models which were pivotal in clustering the emails and achieving our project's goal of creating an efficient email categorization system.

+## Methods

+In this midterm report, we have implemented and compared two distinct models designed to organize emails into coherent clusters, facilitating easier navigation and management for users based on their topical preferences.

 ### Model 1: Doc2Vec+K-means